opengauss-mirror/docs/content/en/docs/installation/quick-experience-on-Docker.md

 # Quick experience on Docker

-Run OpenGauss on Docker is very suit for the person who want to quickly experience the OpenGauss operations without careing the environment configuration issues.
+Run openGauss on Docker is very suit for the person who want to quickly experience the openGauss operations without careing the environment configuration issues.
 It's simple, fast and available in Windows.

 ## Procedure